kleene-project/docs/get-started/06_multi_container.md

    Hooray!
 We have our `todos` database and it's ready for us to use!

-## Run your app with MySQL
+## Run your app with MariaDB

-The todo app supports the setting of a few environment variables to specify MySQL connection settings.
+The todo app supports the setting of a few environment variables to specify MariaDB connection settings.
 They are:

-- `MYSQL_HOST` - the hostname or IP for the running MySQL server. `10.13.37.1` in this example.
+- `MYSQL_HOST` - the hostname or IP for the running MariaDB server. `10.13.37.1` in this example.
 - `MYSQL_USER` - the username to use for the connection. `webapp` is used here (see where this is set in `Dockerfile.mariadb`?)
 - `MYSQL_PASSWORD` - the password to use for the connection. `secret` as defined previously.
 - `MYSQL_DB` - the database to use once connected. `todos`  as defined previously.